 blablabla

-The limitations are real.
-Voice generation requires internet the first time.
-The free tier gives you two voiced scenes before you hit the budget -- enough to try it, but you'll know quickly if you want more.
-And it's new.
-Rehearsal Pro has years of user feedback baked in.
-I have months.
+The honest limitations: voice generation requires internet the first time, and the free tier gives you two voiced scenes before you hit the budget.
+Rehearsal Pro has had a decade of user feedback baked in.
+I have a year and change.

 Acting Pal